When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Empirical Study

-Results are in Table 43 of the Supplementary Appendix.
-They highlight that in the period of cyclical stability $2014q1-2016q1$ the inclusion of additional macroeconomic variables when using our Ridge after Model Selection strategy does not generally improve the nowcasting accuracy except for week 4, and week 2 at a lower extent.
-This result still holds when there is no preselection of data and when we only account for macroeconomic variables.
-This result is quite strong as it means that using only industrial production and a survey does a pretty good job when trying to nowcast EA GDP.
-However, when there is a downward shift in the GDP, as in the period $2017q1-2018q4$, it seems worth including a larger set of macroeconomic variables, especially in the middle of the quarter (rows four and six of Table 43).
-For the first three weeks and last three weeks, the {\it Small Official} dataset is preferred.
-On the other hand if we compare the results obtained without preselection of GSD (row five) inclusion of additional macroeconomic variables does not improve the nowcasting accuracy.
-It seems that when economic uncertainty is high, it is useful to keep all the GSD variables into the models.
-A possible explanation is that this uncertainty generated by the trade war does not have a strong common impact on all macroeconomic variables and does not adversely affect economic activity across the board.
+So far, we have controlled for economic surveys, $S_t$, and industrial production, $IP_t$, as official series.
+This choice is motivated by the fact that practitioners consider both series the two most important variables to asses the EA economic state.
+Here, we aim to check the robustness of our evaluation about GSD to a richer macroeconomic information set.
+For this purpose, we include additional macroeconomic series among the covariates $x_{t,s}^{(w)}$ and $x_{t,h}^{(w)}$ in model \eqref{eq:model:weeks} (see Table 26 in the Supplementary Appendix for a description of the 22 macroeconomic variables used).
+Studies in the nowcasting literature commonly use these types of macroeconomic series (\textit{e.g.}, sales, exports, unemployment rate) which are continuously monitored by policy makers and market participants.
+We refer to this richer set of variables as a {\it Big Official Set} and to the set made of the previously considered variables, $IP_t$ and $S_t$, as a {\it Small Official Set}.
+The robustness check covers two periods: $2014q1-2016q1$, which exhibited cyclical stability, and $2017q1-2018q4$, which exhibited a downward shift in the EA-GDP growth series.\\ As a performance measure, we take the ratios between the RMSFEs obtained by using GSD together with the {\it Small Official Set} of data (resp. with the {\it Big Official Set} of data) in the numerator (resp. in the denominator).
+A ratio larger than one indicates that including additional official series improves nowcasting accuracy, and conversely.\\ Results shown in Table 45 of the Supplementary Appendix highlight that in the period of cyclical stability (2014q1--2016q1) the inclusion of additional macroeconomic variables when using our Ridge after Model Selection strategy does not generally improve the nowcasting accuracy except for week 4 and, to a lesser extent week 2.
+This result still holds when no preselection of data occurs and when we only account for macroeconomic variables.
+This result provides a strong indication of the robustness of our findings in that it means that using only industrial production and a survey provides a good estimate when nowcasting EA GDP.
+During a downward shift in the GDP, as in the period $2017q1-2018q4$, it seems worth including a larger set of macroeconomic variables in weeks $4$ and $6$ to $10$ (row $4$ of Table 45).
+For the first three weeks and last three weeks, the {\it Small Official} data set is preferred.
+However, if we compare the results obtained without preselection of GSD (row $5$), inclusion of additional macroeconomic variables does not improve the nowcasting accuracy.
+A possible explanation is that the uncertainty generated by the trade war does not have a strong common impact on all macroeconomic variables and does not adversely affect economic activity across the board but it directly affects the GSD.